Last Updated on 14th December 2022 by max2021

-Amosite is also commonly known as the ‘brown asbestos’ and was used most commonly used in the manufacture of cement sheets and pipe insulation.
+Amosite is also commonly known as the ‘brown asbestos’ due to its appearance and was most commonly used in the manufacture of cement sheets and pipe insulation.

 You will also find amosite contained within building materials such as insulating board, thermal insulation products and ceiling tiles.

-The 3rd most common type of asbestos is Crocidolite, otherwise known as the ‘blue asbestos’ or by it’s other name ‘Riebeckite’.
+The 3rd most common of the asbestos types is Crocidolite, otherwise known as the ‘blue asbestos’ or by it’s other name ‘Riebeckite’.